• Skip to primary navigation

 Roasted Green Beans

-Roasted green beans are an easy-to-make side dish that are super versatile and practically effortless to get on the table for family meals!
-Plus, they're equally wonderful alongside holiday main dishes!
+Roasted green beans are an easy-to-make side dish that is super versatile and practically effortless to get on the table for family meals.
+Plus, they're equally wonderful alongside holiday main dishes.
+This recipe combines all the freshness of green veggies with lemon-garlic butter and pepper.

 Check out this recipe